markconroy/markie/sites/all/themes/adaptivetheme/at_core/layouts/panels/_README.txt

   All layouts are responsive and are controlled via theme settings in your sub-theme.
-You can select layout options for each device group - this means the layout of the panel can change for tablets or smartphones to better suit the smaller size of those screens.
+You can select layout options for each device group - this means the layout of the panel can change for tablets or smalltouchs to better suit the smaller size of those screens.

   Note: regular Panels layouts or those supplied by another theme or module,